Bheeshma Parvam

 Bheeshma Parvam is a 2022 Indian Malayalam-language action thriller film produced, written, and directed by Amal Neerad.
 The film stars Mammootty in the lead role along with a supporting cast of Soubin Shahir, Sreenath Bhasi, Shine Tom Chacko, Farhaan Faasil, Sudev Nair, Nadhiya, Dileesh Pothan, Jinu Joseph, Harish Uthaman, Nedumudi Venu, KPAC Lalitha, Veena Nandakumar, Srindaa, Lena, and Anagha.
 The film is co-written by Amal Neerad along with Devadath Shaji, Ravisankar and Additional Dialogues Written by RJ Murukan.

 Amal Neerad and Mammootty were planning to film Bilal, the sequel to Big B, however due to the COVID-19 lockdown, the project was delayed and they decided to collaborate for a small-scale film.
 Sushin Shyam composed the soundtrack, whilst the editing and cinematography were handled by Vivek Harshan and Anend C. Chandran, respectively.

-Bheeshma Parvam was released on 3 March 2022 and received positive reviews from critics who praised the cast performances (especially Mammootty, Soubin Shahir and Shine Tom Chacko), direction, screenwriting, action sequences, cinematography, and music, but criticised its pace and runtime.
+Bheeshma Parvam was released on 3 March 2022 and received critical acclaim from critics and audiences alike who praised the cast performances (especially Mammootty, Soubin Shahir and Shine Tom Chacko), direction, screenwriting, action sequences, cinematography, and music, but criticised its pace and runtime.
 The film broke many box office records for a Malayalam film, crossing the ₹50 crore (US$6.6 million) mark on the 6th day of its release.
 Bheeshma Parvam grossed over ₹86 crore.
 (Note: 115 crore is the total amount collected by the film including external revenues like satellite rights and OTT rights.
-The overall box office collection of the film is over 85 crore.).
+The overall box office collection of the film is over 85 crore.)
 The film remains as one of the highest-grossing Malayalam films of all time.